School History

 School logo The final design of the RAAF School logo was agreed upon in late 1962.
 Flt Lt Fearon was closely involved in the detailed planning of the emblem.
 It was then passed for approval by Air Commodore Ford.
 The kangaroo on the map of Australia emphasises the school's roots; the solid blue represents the sea around Australia and the wavy blue and white lines are taken from the background of the Penang State flag.
 The name on the scroll gives the name of the school and its location.
 The red, white and blue colouring represents the Air Force roundel, while the star at the top signifies all the States of the Commonwealth from which students are drawn.

-First school logo The logo on this early school badge was used prior to 1962.
+This school logo was used prior to our school being built in 1962.

 Loyal Pledge